Update January 2018:

-For other parts of the jobs I want to get done by jenkins I’m mostly using the most common alternatives – to make it setup quick and hopefully without any major problems or disruptions.
+For other parts of the jobs I want to get done by Jenkins I’m using the most common tools and libraries – to get a quick and stable setup hopefully without any major problems or disruptions.
 Therefore I am using:

 - code management: “git”

 - unit tests: “unittest”

 - mocking: “mock”

 All of these tools can easily be pulled with your package manager:

 sudo apt-get install python-mock python-nose python-coverage pylint git

 Open a browser and use the ip address of your server system.
 Add the port 8080 at the end to select Jenkins.
 E.g.

 You are then forced to enter the installation password that was generated during the installation process of the package.
 You can find it either in the installation log or the file located at: